frictionlessdata/frictionless-prototype-py/scripts/assets/errors.md

 # Errors Reference

-> it's a work in progress
+> This work is based on [Data Quality Spec](https://github.com/frictionlessdata/data-quality-spec)

 This document provides a full reference of the Frictionless errors.
 {% for Error in Errors %}